 1. Eating with tableware/ Hands

-Unlike western countries, Thai people don’t tip waiters, they do only if they are pleased or satisfied with their food or the service.
-Some people tip only if that restaurant doesn’t have VAT or service charge, so feel free to say “keep the change” if you’d like leave tips.
+Unlike some Westerners, we Thais don’t tip waiters.
+We do only if we’re really pleased or satisfied with their food or the quality of the service.
+Some people also tip only if the restaurant doesn’t have any VAT or service charge. if you’d like to leave tips, feel free to say “keep the change”.

 3. Call a waiter

-Some foreign traveler might find this a little frustrating when nobody comes over to take their order, but, here in Thailand, not many restaurants offer their service like western’s especially when you have a meal at a food stall by sidewalks.
+Some foreigners might find this a little frustrating when nobody comes over to take their order in some food places.
+But here in Thailand, some food places don’t offer their services compared to some Western countries, especially when you have a meal at a food stall by the sidewalks.
 Waiters/waitresses come over whenever you call them.
-It’s not considered as rude to wave your hand and call a waiter to take your food order.
+It’s not considered rude at all to wave your hand and call a waiter to take your food order.

-This goes with ‘Call a waiter.’
+This goes along with the previous point above.
 Please do call them to bring your bill to you when you are done with your food.
-Only a few restaurants in Thailand do place your bill at your table.
-The rest of them? either you call a waiter for your ticket or you pay for your food at their cashier.
+Only a few restaurants in Thailand do place the bill at your table.
+The rest of them?
+Either you have to call a waiter for your bill, or you pay for your food up front at the cashier.

-If you aren’t having a meal at a fancy restaurant, it’s not considered as rude to a chef to season you dish.
-When you eat noodle at a local place, you will see seasoning containers at every table.
-You go ahead and adjust your food to your taste.
-If there aren’t any seasonings at your table and you are ordering spicy a dish, like Tomyum or Somtum, tell them beforehand to make it less spicy or not spicy at all.
+If you aren’t having a meal at a super fancy restaurant, it’s not considered rude to the chef to season your dish.
+We Thais REALLY love to season our food, customizing them to fit to our own tastes.
+Most food places in Thailand even expect us to season our food as a norm, as it’s ingrained to us as a common Thai eating etiquette.
+When you eat noodles or made-to-order dishes at a local food place, you will see seasoning containers at every table.
+You can go ahead and customize your food any way you want to your liking.
+If there aren’t any seasonings at your table and you are ordering a spicy dish such as Tom Yum or Som Tam, tell them beforehand to make it less spicy or not spicy at all.

 6. Serving food